rw00/xchange-rate-checker/README.md

 ## xchange-rate-checker

-Computes the difference between taptapsend.com exchange rate and the one provided by exchangerate-api.com
+Computes the difference between provider exchange rate and the open exchange rate. \

-Then, on a daily schedule, sends a Telegram message to the channel by the bot.

-### build
+If the exchange rate goes up, it draws a graph and sends it as a notification to Telegram channel.